alicelovestocode/TapsRunDry/README.md

 Currently, the team has no plans to take the project further.

 #### Request Assets
-Please contact me on a.ashby1@uni.brighton.ac.uk to request the assets.
+Please contact me via my email address to request the assets.